GitHub Activity Widget for Website. No-code, Live - Poper

 Profile READMEs, /awesome lists, and the rise of dev personal branding

 GitHub profile READMEs (introduced in 2020 as the README in a special repo named after your username) made every developer their own publisher.
 Today profile READMEs contain stats cards, language graphs, contribution streaks, GitHub Sponsors badges, and even auto-generated blog post summaries.
 The limitation: profile READMEs only render on github.com and only support static images via shields.io or vercel-hosted SVG endpoints.
 A widget on your own personal site (.dev domain, GitHub Pages, or any static host) breaks past those limits.
-You get interactive cards, real-time data, custom layouts, theming beyond color, and SEO benefit (because the embedded content is indexable HTML on your domain).
+You get a live activity feed that updates on its own, custom layouts, and theming beyond color so the feed matches your design system.
 The dev portfolio market has matured: tools like brittanychiang.com, leerob.io, and fly.io's engineering page set the bar, and they all share the same pattern of live GitHub data integrated directly into the portfolio rather than as an external link.

 05